-If your trying to inject a sense of pace to your tracks adding in some shuffling hi-hats, tambourines or shakers could be the way to go.
-There are many ways to achieve this but in this tutorial, we are going to be using a delay unit to achieve this and specifically Ableton Live’s filter delay which gives you the ability to have 3 delay channels.
+If your trying to inject a sense of pace to your tracks, adding in some shuffling hi-hats, tambourines or shakers could be the way to go.
+There are many ways to achieve this but, in this tutorial, we are going to be using a delay unit - specifically Ableton Live’s filter delay which gives you the ability to have 3 delay channels.

-With the hi-hat ready, load in the filter delay, you can think of this rather than L, L+R and R but rather think of it like delay 1, 2, 3.
+With the hi-hat ready, load in the filter delay.
+Rather than L, L+R and R, think of it like 'delay 1, 2, 3'.
 Start by pushing the dry up to its full value.
-From there switch of delay 2, 3 (L+R, R).
+From there switch off delay 2, 3 (L+R, R).
 This will allow us to focus just on 1 delay at a time.
-Move to delay 1 (L), switch off the filter section, change the sync time to 1 which will give us.a 16th note, pull the feedback and level back so it's not so propionate.
-It may be also good to take the pan to closer to the centre
+Move to delay 1 (L), switch off the filter section, change the sync time to 1 (which gives us a 16th note), then pull the feedback and level back so it's not so prominent.
+It may be also good to take the pan to closer to the centre.

 This has given us a great shuffling hi-hat, we now group this into an audio rack and add some macros to adapt on a track by track basis.
-Start by map the delay levels to macro 1, 2, 3.
-It will be cool from time to time to use the filter on the delay unit, so map the on/off button to macro 4.
+Start by mapping the delay levels to macro 1, 2, 3.
+From time to time it's cool to use the filter on the delay unit, so map the on/off button to macro 4.